How to Request IRS Verification of Non-Filing Status

 Students that are selected for a financial aid review process called "Verification" must submit requested tax documentation to the financial aid office.

-As part of the new verification process for the 2018-2019 financial aid award year, it is required that people who do not file taxes submit an IRS letter of non-filing status to the college.
+As part of the new verification process, it is required that people who do not file taxes submit an IRS letter of non-filing status to the college.

 What is an IRS Verification of Non-filing Letter?

 An IRS Verification of Non-filing Letter will provide proof from the IRS that there is no record of a filed tax form (1040, 1040A, or 1040EZ) for the year you have requested.
 For the 2019-2020 academic year you will be requesting a verification for 2017.

 Non Tax filers can request an IRS Verification of non-filing, free of charge from the IRS in one of three ways: